The WSIB shall not review a worker’s loss of earnings (LOE) benefit more than 72 months after the date of the worker’s injury unless:

 - is likely, in the WSIB’s opinion, to result in a redetermination of the degree of permanent impairment, or

-- after the 72-month period expires, the worker suffers a significant temporary deterioration in his or her condition that is related to the injury, or
+- after the 72-month period expires, the worker suffers a significant temporary deterioration in their condition that is related to the injury.

-The purpose of this policy is to outline when and how the final LOE benefit review is conducted, and to outline when and how exceptional cases after the 72 months post-injury review period expires may be reviewed.
+The purpose of this policy is to outline when and how the final LOE benefit review is conducted, and to outline when and how exceptional cases are reviewed after the 72-month post-injury review period expires.

 Except where noted (see “Final review deferred” below), the final LOE benefit review must occur before the end of the 72nd month post-injury (i.e., prior to the start of the 73rd month).
-In preparation for the final review, the WSIB initiates a review at 67 months post-injury by requesting that the worker provide information relating to his or her
+In preparation for the final review, the WSIB initiates a review at 67 months post-injury by requesting that the worker provide information relating to their:

 - earnings/income including Canada/Quebec Pension Plan (CPP/QPP) disability benefits paid because of the work-related injury/disease, see 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits

 If the worker fails to respond after one follow-up, the LOE benefit is suspended at 70 months post-injury.
 The WSIB sends the worker a final follow-up letter at 71 months post-injury.
 The LOE benefit is not restored until a full review occurs.
 If the worker responds and the final review is conducted by 72 months post-injury, the LOE benefit may be paid retroactively to the point it was suspended.
 If the final review does not occur by the 72nd month post-injury, the LOE benefit cannot be restored retroactively (unless the WSIB is satisfied the failure to respond was not willful and intentional).
 Rather, it is paid from the date the review is conducted.